bbloodworth/hashicorp/README.md

 }
 ```

 Initialize Terraform with the `init` command.
 The AWS provider will be installed.

 ```shell
 $ terraform init
 ```

-You shoud check for any errors.
+You should check for any errors and correct them before proceeding.
 If it ran successfully, provision the resource with the `apply` command.

 ```shell
 $ terraform apply
 ```

-The command will take up to a few minutes to run and will display a message indicating that the resource was created.
+The apply command will take a few minutes to run.
+If it is successful, it will display a message that the resource was created.

 Finally, destroy the infrastructure.